 If your site is already a git project, you may want to choose to add the cleanwhite theme as a submodule to avoid messing up your existing git repository.

-The optional comments system is powered by Disqus.
-If you want to enable comments, create an account in Disqus and write down your shortname.
+To enable Disqus, create an account in Disqus and write down your shortname.

 disqusShortname = "your-disqus-short-name"

-Disqus is inaccessible in China.
-To get it to work, we can set up a proxy with disqus-php-api in a host which sets between the client browser and the Disqus server.
+If Disqus can’t be directly accessed, we can set up a proxy with disqus-php-api in a host which sets between the client browser and the Disqus server.
 The idea is that if Disqus can be reached in the guest network, the blog page will show the original Disqus comments UI, otherwise, it will downgrade and use the proxy to access the Disqus, the UI will be a little different, but the visitors can still write their comments on the page.

 The client side java script has already been integrated to CleanWhite them, but you need to set up a proxy server yourself.